«E.L.I.Z.A. Talking» is a project to explore the capabilities of client-side speech I/O in modern browsers.

 • «VT323» font by Peter Hull, provided by Google Fonts – <www.google.com/fonts>

 «meSpeak.js» is compatible with any browser providing either support for the Web Audio API or the HTML5-audio-element and the compatibility to play back wav-files.
 (This applies to current versions of all major desktop browsers, but one from a specific vendor.)

 Note: You may access an extended voice setup anywhere in a conversation by entering the Universal Expert Token [?].

 Speech to Text

 Voice recognition is a topic much too complex to be covered by client-side solutions alone.
 Nevertheless, there is a new HTML5-standard for audio capture and voice recognition, which is currently available with Google Chrome only.
-(Other vendors, like Apple, are expected to follow soon).
+(Other vendors, like Apple or Mozilla, are expected to follow soon).
 Please mind that, while voice capture is directly integrated into the browser, the Web Speech API requires an active network connection to send the captured audio-data to a central service for speech recognition and interpretation.
 (Because of this, recognition results may differ as they become available with different browsers.)